shenyaojin/fibeRIS/README.md

 # Workflow
 ## Data processing
-The **fiberis** only accepts the data packed with the npz file with specific variables.
+The **fiberis** only accepts the data packed with the npz file with specific variables for I/O performance.

 All the datasets are recognized as ref axis(`xaxis`, `taxis`, ...) and data(keyname `data`).